4. Work as little as possible

 Debt also affects you on a level that can’t be defined in dollars.
 When you owe money, in a very real way you’re a slave to that lender until you pay it back.
 When you don’t owe money, you’re much more the master of your own destiny.

-There are two ways to achieve financial freedom: Have so much money you can’t possibly spend it all — something exceedingly difficult to do — or don’t owe anybody anything.
+There are two ways to achieve financial freedom: Have so much money you can’t possibly spend it all, or don’t owe anybody anything.

 Granted, living debt-free doesn’t offer the same level of freedom as having massive amounts of money.
 But living debt-free isn’t a matter of luck or even hard work.
 It’s a simple choice, available to everyone.